ETH

 Circulating supply

-The amount of this crypto that is publicly available in the market
+Total amount of a coin that is publicly available on the market.

 Market cap ranking

-The asset’s ranking in terms of market cap value
+A coin's ranking in terms of market cap value.

 All-time high